 Ask about the process.
 For example: How does the broker target potential buyers?
 The best business brokers know the right channels to use to reach different prospective buyers.
 They will have been in the business long enough to have a wide base of qualified buyers.

 Can I get along with this broker?
 Would I buy a business from this broker?
-Do I have a high degree of trust in this broker? are all good questions to consider.
+Do I have a high degree of trust in this broker?
+These are all excellent questions to consider.
 If you have any reservations about personality or trustworthiness, then the match isn’t going to be right for you.

 To date, I have sold 122 businesses.
-I have an extensive buyer list, and I treat every business as if it were my own.
+I have an extensive buyer list.
+And I treat every business as if it were my own.
 If that means working with another qualified broker to get more prospects or speed a deal to completion, I’m able to do that.
-My focus is to get your business in front of as many qualified buyers as possible and to represent your interests full-time.
+My focus is to get your business in front of as many qualified buyers as possible.
+And to represent your interests full-time.